malcolm-kee/malcolm-kee/workshops/intro-to-react-js-v2/09-react-testing/react-testing.md

 });
 ```

-* `cleanup` will perform the cleanup step of unmount component and remove container that we did manually previously.
+- `cleanup` will perform the cleanup step of unmount component and remove container that we did manually previously.
-* `render` will create a container and mount our component in the container, as we did manually previously.
+- `render` will create a container and mount our component in the container, as we did manually previously.
-* `render` will also returns a few helpers for us to query the DOM.
+- `render` will also returns a few helpers for us to query the DOM.
 In our case, we use `getByTestId` and `queryByTestId`, which is just a wrapper over `querySelector` (the difference between the two is `getByTestId` will throws error if no result returns while `queryByTestId` will not throw error and returns `null`).
-For a full list of supported queries, refer to the [`react-testing-library` Queries docs][react-testing-library-queries].
+For a full list of supported queries, refer to the [Queries docs][react-testing-library-queries].

 ---

 ## Do It: write React component test

-1.  install `react-testing-library` as described.
+1.  install `@testing-library/react` as described.
 1.  modify `BusyContainer` and write the test for it.
 1.  ensure all the tests are passed